Covered on this page:

 • separate different waste or recycling into different bins or bags.

-• check out recycling schemes around you, such as Soft Plastics Recycling.
+• check out recycling schemes around you, such as Soft Plastic Recycling.
 Some supermarkets also have bins for specific products.

 • set yourself reminders so you know when your collection days are for rubbish, recycling, or organic waste.